allytrope/shapeshift/README.md

 # shapeshift
-A GUI application for generating and visualizing polyhedra using rectification.
+A GUI application for generating and visualizing polyhedra using rectification and truncation.

 ## Premise
 Polyhedra can be manipulated using operations to generate new polyhedra.